AdvantechIIoTM2I/cnc-api-docs/api/basic-functions/MInfo.md

 * Get device infomation from WISE-PaaS APM AND device's RAW data from MongoDB
 * Support one / multiple devices
+* Dependent on WISE-PaaS APM (need to create Group first in APM).

 ## Format